Christopher Stead

 Property

 Christopher is experienced across the whole spectrum of property litigation, both commercial and residential.
-He has delivered seminars on developments in the law of nuisance, and in adverse possession.

 He has appeared in long leasehold disputes, advised on leasehold enfranchisements and has appeared successfully in residential service charge proceedings.
-He regularly deals with issues arising from breach of covenant and forfeiture, and regularly advises and acts in leasehold disputes in the county court and property tribunal.
+He regularly deals with issues arising from breach of covenant and forfeiture, and advises and acts in leasehold disputes in the county court and property tribunal.

 - Successfully resisting forfeiture proceedings against a commercial tenant.